OfficeDev/office-scripts-docs/docs/overview/excel.md

 All scripts recorded with the Action Recorder can be edited through the Code Editor.
 This lets you tweak and customize the script to better suit your exact needs.
 You can also add logic and functionality that is not directly accessible through the Excel UI, such as conditional statements (if/else) and loops.

 One easy way to start learning the capabilities of Office Scripts is to record scripts in Excel on the web and view the resulting code.
 Another option is to follow our [tutorials](../tutorials/excel-tutorial.md) to learn in a more guided and structured way.

+## Connecting Office Scripts to Power Automate

+[Power Automate](https://flow.microsoft.com/) is a service that helps you create automated workflows between multiple apps and services.
+Office Scripts can be integrated into these workflows, giving you control of your scripts outside of the workbook.
+You can run your scripts on a schedule, trigger them in response to emails, and much more.
+Visit the [Run Office Scripts in Excel on the web with Power Automate](../tutorials/excel-power-automate-manual.md) tutorial to learn the basics of connecting these automation services.

 ## Next steps